crashoverride777/swifty-ads/README.md

 http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version)

-# How to use specific helper only
+# How to use a specific helper only

-If you dont wish to use the full helper and just want to use a particular helper(s) e.g only AdMob.
+If you dont wish to use the full helper and just want to use a particular helper e.g only AdMob.

 Copy the .swift files